MicrosoftDocs/VBA-Docs/api/Project.Application.ViewsEx.md

+> [!NOTE]
- **Note**  In a combination view, the primary pane is the view that remains when a details or secondary pane is closed.
+> In a combination view, the primary pane is the view that remains when a details or secondary pane is closed.
 Usually the primary pane is at the top; however, the Timeline is a secondary pane, but it displays at the top.
 For example, with the Resource Sheet view, clicking  **Details** on the **View** tab of the Ribbon shows the secondary Resource Form pane on the bottom.
 Clicking **Timeline** closes the Resource Form at the bottom and opens the Timeline pane at the top.

 ## Example